-- report of a same-day termination (Table 2, field 98, Action Type = ETRM) - report of a new transaction (Table 2, field 98, Action Type = NEWT)
+• report of a same-day termination (Table 2, field 98, Action Type = ETRM)

-153 The real distinction between a repurchase transaction and a buy/sell-back is whether or not a manufactured payment is made by the buyer to the seller in response to the payment of a coupon, dividend or other income by the issuer of collateral to the buyer.
+144 The real distinction between a repurchase transaction and a buy/sell-back is whether or not a manufactured payment is made by the buyer to the seller in response to the payment of a coupon, dividend or other income by the issuer of collateral to the buyer.
 As no income is ever paid on commodities, there is in fact no difference between a repurchase transaction and a buy/sell-back against commodities other than the fact that a buy/sell-back may or may not be documented.